gyetvan-andras/react-native-dnd-list/README.md

 # react-native-dnd-list

 React Native DnD list sample implementation.
-It developed for my application and I am a bit lazy to create an npm module for it.
+I have developed it for my application and I am a bit lazy to create an npm module for it.

+## Important Note
+This implementation is not for lists with lot of items.
+It is based on ScrollView and all item rendered in the same time, there is no optimization implemented for large list, infinite scrolling, etc.

 ## Usage